SAP-samples/btp-kyma-multitenant-extension/documentation/prepare/configure-hana/README.md

 # Get and Configure the SAP HANA Cloud Database

-> Note: If you used the btp-setup-automator to setup your account the database was already created for you and you can skip the steps described below.
-You can lookup the password used for the instance in the btp-setup-automator [usecase.json](https://github.com/SAP-samples/btp-setup-automator/blob/main/usecases/released/discoverycenter/3638-kyma-multitenant/usecase.json).

 ## Create the SAP HANA Cloud Instance

 If you would like to use an already existing database, this is also fine and you can skip this step.